UnitapApp/unitap-backend/README.md

 **note: leave the DEBUG field blank for production**

+#

+you might need "sudo" privilege to run the following.

 run the following command from projects root directory to build a docker image:

 ```shell